Platformus/Platformus-Docs/getting_started/use_as_nuget_packages.rst

 ﻿Use as NuGet Packages
 =====================

+This is the most convenient way to use the Platformus.
+Compilation is fast, you can easily add your own classes (for example, to write custom implementations of the ``IEndpoint``, ``IDataSource``, or other interfaces).
+Also, you can update Platformus just using the NuGet Package Manager.

 1. Create an ASP.NET Core web application (or use an existing one):

 .. image:: /images/getting_started/use_as_nuget_packages/1.png